Featuring Children in Your Estate Plan

 Custodianship of assets

-You can appoint a ‘custodian’ to take control of assets for children until they are 22 or 25 years old.
+You can appoint a ‘custodian’ to take control of assets for children until they are 18, 21, or 25 years old.
 This method of asset management is governed by RCW 11.114.
 Custodial property can be used for the child’s benefit until it is finally distributed to the child.

 Making your children your appointees

-There are various roles that needs to be filled in your estate plan, including (depending on the circumstances) Personal Representative, Trustee, guardian, custodian, attorney-in-fact, and medical agent.
+There are various roles that need to be filled in your estate plan, including (depending on the circumstances) Personal Representative, Trustee, guardian, custodian, attorney-in-fact, and medical agent.
 Most people choose trusted family members or friends in these roles, so appointing children is common.

 The first thing to know is that a person must be 18 years of age in order to serve in these roles.
 If your child is not yet 18, we can simply state that you are appointing them to serve once they have reached the age of 18.
 An alternative is not to list your child in one of these roles at all, and simply amend your documents to include them once they turn 18.

 Commonly, when parents have more than one child, they struggle to decide which of their children to appoint, since they want to honor and include their children equally in decision-making.
-On the other hand, sometimes it is quite clear which child should be in charge due to their personality, skillset, geographical proximity, or availability.
+On the other hand, sometimes it is quite clear which child should be in charge due to their personality, skill set, geographical proximity, or availability.

 Previous